On and under water

 Indirectly, semi-submersible transport vessels, such as, for example, the Chinese ship Guang Hua Kou, can also be mentioned.
 In them, the partial immersion ability is used not for gaining advantages in battle, but for loading and transporting bulky goods - oil platforms, surface ships and submarines.

 Guang Hua Kou

-In addition to the projects of diving and semi-submersible vessels discussed above, there were other projects, for example, to create semi-submerged tankers for transporting oil and gas in the extreme north.
-One of these projects was proposed by candidate of military sciences Yuri Berkov, who served in the North navy, later a leading employee of one of the defense research institutes of the USSR / RF Ministry of Defense, in the editions From Fiction to Reality and My Underwater World, which, inter alia, examined the problems of the movement of ships in the near-surface layer.
+In addition to the above projects of diving and semi-submersible vessels, there were other projects, for example, to create semi-submerged tankers for transporting oil and gas in the extreme north.
+One of these projects was proposed by the candidate of military sciences, Yuri Berkov, who served in the Northern Fleet, later a leading employee of one of the defense research institutes of the USSR / RF Ministry of Defense, in the editions From Fiction to Reality and My Underwater World, which included, among other things, problems of the movement of ships in the surface layer.
 In general, it is difficult to say how many such projects and studies are in the secret archives of the Ministry of Defense, specialized institutes and design bureaus, so the topic can be worked out much deeper than it seems.